mkdocstrings/griffe/docs/checking.md

 NOTE: Changing the kind of an object is not really an API breakage, depending on our definition of API, since this won't always raise immediate errors like `TypeError`.
-The object is still here and accessed: the contract is fullfilled.
+The object is still here and accessed: the contract is fulfilled.
 But developers sometimes rely on the kind of an object, so changing it will lead to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.